-Welcome to my non-technical guide to boosters.
-This is just a walk through on my wobbling path to booster production.
+Welcome to my non-technical and outdated but probably still useful guide to boosters.
+There have been changes to how things are built in Eve.
+This was the old POS code before the introduction of new structures in 2016.
+This is just a walk through on my wobbling path of booster production.
 It took me half a dozen different documents to figure out what I needed to do to make these mythical things.
-Its what I do.
+It is what I do.
 It may not be perfect but it works.

 This is pirate focused industry.